Index of Embedded Networks in the Sphere: Index and nullity of the stationary triple junction networks on spheres

-A similar method can apply to 5-prism type networks.
+A similar method can be applied to 5-prism type networks.
 This time, we will know each $\mathcal{N}_i$ will still have index 1 and nullity 2 coming from the index and nullity of a unit circle.
 So $\overline{T}$, in this case, will be defined in the space of dimension 3.
 This will give

-for 5-prism type case.
+for 5-prism type case.\\

-\textbf{Forth class.} We put all the remaining networks in this class.
-We need to analyze them one by one since they are quite different from each other and all complicated.
-There are three of them. \begin{itemize} \item One skeleton of a spherical polyhedron with four equal pentagons and four equal quadrilaterals.
-We call it 4-4 type. \item One skeleton of a spherical polyhedron with six equal pentagons and three regular quadrilaterals.
-We call it 6-3 type. \item One skeleton of a spherical polyhedron with eight equal pentagons and two regular quadrilaterals.
-We call it 8-2 type. \end{itemize}
+\textbf{Fourth class.} For the networks in this class, we do not have a uniform way to cut them into several isometric parts.
+So we will analyze them one by one.
+There are two of them. \begin{itemize} \item One skeleton of a spherical polyhedron with four equal pentagons and four equal quadrilaterals.
+We call it a 4-4 type. \item One skeleton of a spherical polyhedron with six equal pentagons and three regular quadrilaterals.
+We call it a 6-3 type. \end{itemize}

 1. For $\mathcal{N}$ to be 4-4 type, we will still divide it into two isometric parts $\mathcal{N}_1$ and $\mathcal{N}_2$ as shown in Figure \ref{fig:8faces} by a great circle.